What is the Trafficking Survivors Relief Act?

 Survivors of human trafficking are often criminalized for situations stemming from their trafficking experiences.
 Having a criminal record – even an arrest record without a conviction – can make it harder or virtually impossible for survivors to secure jobs, rent apartments, or even coach their children’s sports teams.
 If enacted, the TSRA would provide the first-ever pathway for criminalized survivors of human trafficking to clear their federal criminal records.
 Passing this bill would make a historic step forward in protecting victims and survivors of trafficking at the federal level.

 The TSRA was reintroduced during the 119th Congress.
-It passed through the House of Representatives in December 2025 and is currently pending approval in the Senate.
+It passed through the House of Representatives and the Senate in December 2025 and was officially signed into law on January 23, 2026!

 90 percent of survivors with a criminal record reported at least some or all was related to their trafficking experience.